top of page

 With a supple red-fruit palate and fine tannins, this red is not too sweet and has an excellent mouthfeel with a dry finish.

-Nonalcoholic red wines I've sampled in the past year but wouldn't personally repurchase:
+Non-alcoholic red wines I've sampled in the past year but wouldn't personally repurchase:

 Allay Cabernet Sauvignon